 While it was all fun and games to shop for my fantasy self, I realized that I was truly the happiest when I wore clothing that matched my current lifestyle.

 This inspired me to learn more about minimalism and how to stop shopping for my fantasy self.
+If you want to learn more about how to overcome a shopping problem, check out my free audio training.

 Does your wardrobe suit your lifestyle?